hakbar0/Database-Operations/README.md

 To use the application, you can use any HTTP client such as Postman or cURL.
 Below are examples of how to use each of the endpoints.

-### `/register`
+### `/users`

-To register a new user, send a POST request to `http://localhost:3000/auth/register` with the following JSON body:
+To retrieve a list of users, send a GET request to `http://localhost:3000/users` with the following optional query parameters:

+- `offset` - The number of users to skip before starting to return results (default: 0).
+- `limit` - The maximum number of users to return (default: 50).

+If successful, the API will respond with a JSON object containing an array of users and metadata about the results:

 {
+"offset": number,
+"limit": number,
+"totalPages": number,
+"users": [
+{
+"id": number,
-"username": "your-username",
+"username": string,
-"email": "your-email@example.com",
+"email": string
-"password": "your-password"
+},
+...
+],
+"totalCount": number
 }

-If successful, the API will respond with the newly created user object.

-### `/login`
+### `/posts/:username`

-To log in a user, send a POST request to `http://localhost:3000/auth/login` with the following JSON body:
+To retrieve a list of posts by username, send a GET request to `http://localhost:3000/posts/:username`, where `:username` is the username of the user whose posts you want to retrieve.

+If successful, the API will respond with a JSON array containing the user's posts:

+[
 {
+"id": number,
+"title": string,
+"body": string,
+"user": {
+"id": number,
+"username": string,
-"email": "your-email@example.com",
+"email": string
-"password": "your-password"
 }

-If successful, the API will respond with an access token that can be used to access protected routes.

-### `/profile`

-To access a user's profile information, send a GET request to `http://localhost:3000/auth/profile` with an `Authorization` header containing the access token obtained from logging in.
+},
+]